• About

 • Projects & Ideas

-You are here: Home / Flowers & Plants / Shades of Pink in the Garden
+You are here: Home / Plants / Flowers / Pink Flowers for Your Garden

 Pink is a common flower color and one of my favorites.
 I have a lot of flowers that bloom throughout the year that produce various shades of pale pink to fuchsia.
 These are just a few of my favorites.
 The photo gallery at the bottom has more photos of the various pink blooms.